Note 19: Water

 Fresh water availability

 Sustainable water supply is essential to life – and to the sustainability of our business.
 We rely on water for raw materials production, product formulation and manufacturing, as well as power generation, cooling, cleaning, transporting and for the effective use of some products.
-Around 89 percent of our fresh water intake is from surface water and 88 percent of our intake is used for cooling and is only slightly heated.
+Around 89 percent of our fresh water intake is from surface water and 89 percent of our intake is used for cooling and is only slightly heated before being returned to the original source.
 We continue to reduce the chemical oxygen demand (COD) of our effluent to surface water.

 Fresh water use is the sum of the intake of groundwater, surface water and potable water.

-In total, 89 percent of the COD is generated in ten production locations, with the remainder being generated by numerous sites.
+In total, 89 percent of the COD is generated at ten production locations, with the remainder being generated by numerous sites.
 These ten locations are the primary focus for improvement actions.

 COD is the amount of oxygen required for the chemical oxidation of substances in the waste water effluent that is discharged into surface waters.

-- The COD load to surface water per ton of production remained at 0.08 kg/ton
+- The COD load to surface water per ton of production remained stable at 0.08 kg/ton

 - The total COD load to surface water was stable at 1.4 kilotons

-- Waste water treatment improvements at our Mauà site have reduced COD emissions by 30 tons a year.
-A planned new treatment plant will reduce COD further by 150 tons per year
+- A new treatment plant is being built in Maua, Brazil, and will reduce COD further by 150 tons per year